2nd Thursday of Every Month Mrs. Murphy & Sons Irish Bistro 3905 N Lincoln Ave., Chicago 7:30 PM (Doors at 7:00) FREE |

 Host/producer of This Much Is True

 Scott Whitehair is a storyteller, teacher, and producer living in Chicago, IL.
 He is the producer of This Much Is True, creator of Story Lab Chicago, which has put 850+ new storytellers on stage since 2011, and director of Do Not Submit, a grassroots network of open mics across the city bringing people together to connect with each other.
 Scott tells anywhere someone will listen, including The National Storytelling Festival Exchange Place, Steppenwolf Theater, the historic Green Mill, and on NPR, the Risk podcast, and Siruis XM.
 He is a frequent guest instructor at the city's top universities, and his personal narrative class has been selling out every month since 2012.
 Scott is in demand as a coach and trainer, spending his days helping individuals, companies, and non-profits develop their voices as storytellers.
+He is a 2024 Meier Achievement Award winner.

 Scott Whitehair is a storyteller, teacher, and producer living in Chicago, IL.
 He is the producer of This Much Is True, creator of Story Lab Chicago, which has put 850+ new storytellers on stage since 2011, and director of Do Not Submit, a grassroots network of open mics across the city bringing people together to connect with each other.
 Scott tells anywhere someone will listen, including The National Storytelling Festival Exchange Place, Steppenwolf Theater, the historic Green Mill, and on NPR, the Risk podcast, and Siruis XM.
 He is a frequent guest instructor at the city's top universities, and his personal narrative class has been selling out every month since 2012.
 Scott is in demand as a coach and trainer, spending his days helping individuals, companies, and non-profits develop their voices as storytellers.
+He is a 2024 Meier Achievement Award winner.